hpwit/Sharp/Send to sharp/README.md

 THis is based on the work of [Chris Herman](https://github.com/chrisherman/PC-G850V-InvertedSerial)

+This will allow to send any text file (basic/C/assembly programs ) to your SHARP as well as being able to send binary files to it.

+You can also send your favorite SHARP program to your computer
 # Hardware part

 Here are the connections I have chosen due to the disposition of the pin in my esp32 dev kit rev4.
 But chose the pins you prefer